sarptandoven/enginuity/README.md

 ## Production Deployment

-This project is configured for deployment on GitHub Pages.
+This project is configured for deployment on GitHub Pages using the `/docs` directory on the `main` branch.
 To deploy:

 1. Push your changes to the `main` branch
 2. GitHub Actions will automatically:
    - Build the Next.js application
-   - Deploy the static files to the `/docs` directory
+   - Update the `/docs` directory with the latest build
-   - Push the changes to the main branch
+   - Commit and push the changes
+3. Ensure GitHub Pages is configured to deploy from:
+   - Branch: `main`
+   - Folder: `/docs`
-3. The site will be available at `https://yourusername.github.io/docs`
+4. Your site will be available at your GitHub Pages URL

 ### Manual Deployment